sudsk/dataiku/README.md

 # Define a DSS connection to GCS

- > Check point : In the TShirts project, change the connection of the managed datasets to the new GCS connection
+ > Check point : In the TShirts project, change the connection of the managed datasets to the new GCS connection Create a new GCS connection
+Name - dataiku-gcs
+Private Key - paste contents of JSON key
+Service account e-mail - service account email
+Bucket - dataiku-tshirts-gcs

+change the connection of the managed datasets to the new GCS connection Open flow
+Select any managed dataset -> Change connection -> GCS (dataiku-gcs)

 # Connect this DSS instance to a GKE cluster.
 It is recommended to use the GKE plugin to allow DSS  to create/attach a GKE cluster (Managed GKE clusters)